Contribution Guidelines

 We hold a monthly call to discuss the project, the roadmap, and the community.

-You can find Headlamp's list of upcoming events in its CNCF calendar.
+You can find Headlamp's Community Call event in its CNCF calendar.

 Filing an issue or feature request